aldekal/pattern-atlas-api/docs/dev/index.md

-# PatternPedia Developer Guide
+# PatternAtlas Developer Guide
 This document provides an index to all development guidelines and background information of the PatternPedia.
 - [ADR](/adr) - Information on Architectural decisions can be found here

 ## Quick Develop
 <!---
 ### PatternPediaAuth
-1. Clone the repository `git clone https://github.com/PatternPedia/pattern-pedia-auth.git`.
+1. Clone the repository `git clone https://github.com/PatternAtlas/pattern-pedia-auth.git`.
 2. Navigate to repository directory `cd pattern-pedia-auth/`.
 2. Build the repository
     - `mvn package -DskipTests`(Windows) (skiping the tests for a faster build), Java 8 required.